iAmWayneBenedict/chapters/README.md

 # CHAPTERS

-An offline web-based video player that can be used like YouTube.
+-   An offline web-based video player that can be used like YouTube.
+-   You can use this app like any other app but for the browser.
+You dont need any installation, you just need to download and create a shortcut to your desktop and you can now enjoy the app.
- This project intends to help the programmers whose just started programming and doesn't have stable internet connection to sustain YouTube consumptions.
+-   This project intends to help the programmers whose just started programming and doesn't have stable internet connection to sustain YouTube consumptions.

-### :fire: New Features :fire:
+## :fire: New Features :fire:

 -   You can now create folders within vids folder to organize your videos
 -   Manually copypasting timestamps no longer needed.
 You can now paste the url of YouTube video you want to have timestamps in the add chapters textarea
+-   You can now have easy access to the app by opening the chapters folder and run the chapters.bat

 ## Features